Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Results

-The optimal number of cluster $k$ was determined by the {\em elbow method} \cite{allen.2014,rashid.2014,ting.2018,huang.2020.NM}.
+The optimal number of cluster $k$ was determined by the {\em elbow method} \citep{allen.2014,rashid.2014,ting.2018,huang.2020.NM}.
 For each value of $k$, we computed the ratio of the within-cluster to between-cluster distances.
 The ratio shows the goodness-of-fit of the cluster model.
-The optimal number of clusters were determined by the elbow method, which gives the largest slope change in the ratio. $k=3$ gives the largest slope in the both methods (Figure \ref{fig:ratio}-right).
+The elbow method gives the largest slope change in the ratio when $k=3$ in the both methods (Figure \ref{fig:ratio}-right).
 At $k=3$, the ratio is $0.034 \pm 0.012$ for 479 subjects for Wasserstein while it is $0.202 \pm 0.047$ for the $k$-means.
-The {\em six} times smaller ratio for the Wasserstein clustering demonstrates the superior model fit over $k$-means.
-Figure \ref{fig:clustering-results} shows the results of clustering.
-The dynamic change of states can be viewed as a Markov chain \cite{gilks.1995,baker.2014,huang.2020.NM}.
-For the Wasserstein clustering, the probabilities of staying in the states 1, 2 and 3 are 0.97, 0.96 and 0.97 respectively. for the $k$-means clustering, the probabilities of staying in the states 1, 2 and 3 are 0.94, 0.93 and 0.93 respectively.
-These few percentage differences significantly increases the Wasserstein clustering model fit.
-We believe our method provides more accurate results.
+The {\em six} times smaller ratio for the topological clustering demonstrates the superior model fit over $k$-means.
+Figure \ref{fig:clustering-results} shows the results of clustering for both methods.
+The $k$-means clustering result is based on averaging correlations of every time point and subject within each state.
+The resulting states in the $k$-means clustering are somewhat random without any biologically interpretable pattern.
+The topological clustering computes the {\em topological mean} of every time point and subject within each state.